0 result

 Even if you have an extension beyond 90 days, your ISOs automatically convert to NSOs and you lose this tax benefit forever.

-Fortunately, we have a calculator to help you determine your tax liability (including alternative minimum tax or AMT) for ISOs and NSOs.
+Fortunately, we have a Stock Option Tax Calculator to help you determine your tax liability (including alternative minimum tax or AMT) for ISOs and NSOs.

 But wait.
 There’s something called non-recourse financing.